10+ Things To Do In St Tropez, France

 To Saint Tropez by train

 Unfortunately, there is no train station in Saint Tropez.
 The closest one is located 40km away in Saint-Raphael and there you can easily get from many nearby places like Nice, Antibes, Marseille, Cannes or Toulon.
-To learn more about train connections that interest you visit sncf.com or rome2rio.com website.
+To learn more about train connections that interest you visit sncf-connect.com or rome2rio.com website.

 To Saint Tropez by bus

-From some nearby places you can also reach Saint Tropez by bus but it isnโ€™t the best option either.
-For example, a trip from Saint-Raphael will take about 2h (โ‚ฌ3), and 45min from Grimaud (โ‚ฌ3).
+From some nearby places you can also reach Saint Tropez by bus but it isn’t the best option either.
+For example, a trip from Saint-Raphael will take about 1.5 hours and 20 minutes from Grimaud.
 To learn more about bus connections that might interest you visit rome2rio.com website.

 Camping Saint Tropez

-If youโ€™re traveling by camper, places like Camping Les Mรปres, Camping de la Plage Grimaud, or Holiday Marina Resort might interest you.
+If you’re traveling by camper, places like Camping Les Mûres, Camping de la Plage Grimaud, or Holiday Marina Resort might interest you.
 They are located close to Saint Tropez.

 To Saint-Tropez with an organized tour

-If you donโ€™t want to put too much effort into planning, you can always take advantage of the guided tours and let someone else take care of all the details.
-For a wide selection and well-reviewed tour options be sure to visit GetYourGuide or Viator.
+If you don’t want to put too much effort into planning, you can always take advantage of the guided tours and let someone else take care of all the details.
+For example, you can choose to take part in this well-rated Saint-Tropez and Port Grimaud Day Tour from Nice.
+Are you up for a day on the water?
+Choose this amazing Half Day Private Yacht Charter in St Tropez.

 How to get to Saint Tropez, France

-Things to do in St Tropez, France โ€“ Summing up
+Things to do in St Tropez, France – Summing up

-Now youโ€™re ready to explore iconic Saint Tropez and immerse in its elegance and beauty.
-As you can see, this town has plenty to offer for all kinds of travelers.
-No matter if youโ€™re looking for natural beauty, sandy beaches, a charming old town, art, history, or partyingโ€ฆ Saint Tropez has it all.
+Now you’re ready to explore iconic Saint Tropez and immerse yourself in its elegance, luxury, and beauty!
+As you can see, there are plenty of things to do in St Tropez for all kinds of travelers.
+No matter if you’re looking for natural beauty, sandy beaches, a charming old town, art, history, or partying… Saint Tropez has it all.
 Be sure to add it to your French Riviera bucket list and see for yourself what all the fuss is about.
-Enjoy your time there!
+Enjoy your time!

 Our video from Saint Tropez